gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Critical Error from Protection Engine {#eengine}

-Protection Engine MAY inform local SCTP Host about errors, in such case it's to be defined in the Cipher Secification document.
+Protection Engine MAY inform local SCTP Host about errors, in such case it's to be defined in the Cipher Specification document.
 When an Error in the Protection Engine compromises the protection mechanism, the Protection Engine shall stop processing data in such a way that the local SCTP Host will not be able sending or receiving any chunk for the specified Association.
-This will cause the Association to be closed by legacy timer based mechanism.
+This will cause the Association to be closed by legacy timer-based mechanism.
 Since the Association protection is compromised no further data will be sent and the remote peer will also experience timeout on the Association.